 Do not commit to the most common mistake of old-fashioned thinking.
 It is okay to stray from the traditional chronological format.
 It is common to combine chronological (most recent position first), and functional (no dates at all).
 The hybrid is typical these days whether you are trying to hide gaps in employment or whether you’re simply trying to highlight certain specific skills you have acquired.
 The standout to what most people do on resumes, this is the first glimpse of you with your prospective employer soon.

 3. Show Beyond Getting Paid

 Include your volunteer positions in your resume.
-This shows you’ve demonstrated or developed a skill in completing that task even you did not get paid for a service you provided.
+This shows you’ve demonstrated or developed a skill in completing that task even though you did not get paid for a service you provided.
 It is a huge mistake not to.
 It is worth mentioning regardless of what you did as a volunteer.
-It shows that you did something not just for money, and that you have interests and motivation.
+It shows that you did something not just for money and that you have interests and motivation.

 4. Feel Confident

 Auburn Military Spouses should display more confidence in job searching.
 Mostly, they don’t want to tell employers that they are a military spouse.
 This is because of the fact that their tenure in a position may be short-lived.
 However, in today’s world where everyone knows how big sacrifices are made by military families, most people have an appreciation of what our military members are doing/have done for the country.
 In fact, most businesses located in a military base are supporters of the base and military families.
 Learn what the MyCAA courses we offer.